 A. Once you have decided on what type of event you’d like to host and when you’d like to host it, the first step towards getting approval from Make-A-Wish Mid-Atlantic is to complete, sign and return the Special Event Form and License Agreement.

 Q. What kinds of events do people hold?

-A. Individuals and groups hold all sorts of events from golf outings to bowl-a-thons, wine tastings, sports tournaments, motorcycle runs and more!
+A. Individuals and groups hold all sorts of events including golf tournaments, anniversary parties, wine tastings, 5Ks, fashion shows and more!

 Q. Is there a minimum donation required to host a fundraiser?

 A. There is no minimum amount required to host a fundraiser, but the amount of support you can expect to receive from Make-A-Wish Mid-Atlantic, as well as the use of our trademarks and logo, in your publicity and advertising materials will depend on the proceeds you anticipate making to Make-A-Wish Mid-Atlantic.

 Q. I want to publicize this event through media outlets in my community.
 Is that okay?

 A. All publicity materials (posters, invitations, email announcements, press releases, etc.) need to be approved by Make-A-Wish Mid-Atlantic prior to print and distribution.
 This is so we can make sure that the terminology used to describe the mission of Make-A-Wish and those we serve is correct.